Amazing 70-Year-Old Color Photos

 As absurd as it sounds, there is a kind of psychological truth to it -- having seen mostly black-and-white pictures of the world pre-1960 or so (I'm not counting Technicolor movies), I begin to imagine the past unfolding in monochrome.
 Every once in a while, though, a really old color photo made with some obscure, early color process will slip through and blow my mind.

-But this really takes the cake: the Library of Congress has just created a Flickr page, on which they've posted nearly 2,000 color slides -- many of them hauntingly beautiful.
+But this really takes the cake: the Library of Congress has a Flickr page, on which they've posted thousands of color slides -- many of them hauntingly beautiful.
 The photographers worked for the Farm Security Administration and the Office of War Information, for whom many famous black-and-white pictures were taken around the same time (the iconic "Migrant Mother," for instance).

 A boilermaker at a Chicago train yard, 1942